 Zoola was the reason we selected Moodle.
 Moodle only provides very basic reporting capabilities out of the box.
 But with Zoola, you can get access to all of your data.
 This allows us to make informed decisions about changes needed to enhance your course, the student experience, etc.

-Can you talk a little bit about the kind of reports you’re running in Zoola?
+11. Can you talk a little bit about the kind of reports you’re running in Zoola Analytics?

 One of the requirements is to provide a monthly student progress report.
 Prior to this, all our student services staff were working their tails off to make sure that happened.
 When we got Zoola, we could finally automate reports.
 Now, they can select the students, courses, item modules and easily export the report to Excel.

-In addition to the easy report generation, we can also automate the sends of the monthly reports without manual input.
+In addition to the easy report generation, we can also automate the delivery of the monthly reports without manual input.

-To hear the full interview with ProTrain, watch the original webinar here: Sink or Swim - Streamline Online Training to Increase Your Bottom Line
+To hear the full interview with ProTrain, watch the original webinar, Sync or Swim - Streamline Online Training to Increase Your Bottom Line: